-- The Fund's Administrative Agent services include support to the design of the Migration MPTF (Terms of Reference, Operations Manual), development of legal instruments and administration of the Fund.
-In administering the Fund, the Administrative Agent is responsible for the following functions: - Signing a Memorandum of Understanding (MOU) with PUNOs. - Signing Standard Administrative Agreements (SAA) with donors. - Receiving contributions from donors and administering funds in accordance with regulations, rules, policies and procedures of the United Nation Development Programme, as well as the MOU, TOR and SAA, including provisions relating to closure of the Fund account. - Investing and reinvesting the Fund's resources according to investment policies, practices and procedures.
-Any investment income will be added to the Fund's resources and will not be credited to the contributions of a particular donor. - Providing updated information to the Steering Committee regarding the regular resource availability; - - Transferring funds to PUNOs in accordance with Steering Committee decisions. - Consolidating the annual or final narrative report submitted by the Fund Management Unit with the annual or final financial reports submitted by the PUNOs and presenting the consolidated report to the Steering Committee as well as to each of the Migration MPTF's contributors. - Preparing the Fund's final financial report including its closure notice. - Releasing funds as direct costs for the running of the Fund Management Unit, based on Steering Committee's decisions.
+- Receiving contributions from donors and administering funds in accordance with regulations, rules, policies and procedures of the United Nation Development Programme, as well as the MOU, TOR and SAA, including provisions relating to closure of the Fund account. - Investing and reinvesting the Fund's resources according to investment policies, practices and procedures.
+Any investment income will be added to the Fund's resources and will not be credited to the contributions of a particular donor. - Providing updated information to the Steering Committee regarding the regular resource availability; - - Transferring funds to PUNOs in accordance with Steering Committee decisions. - Consolidating the annual or final narrative report submitted by the FMU with the annual or final financial reports submitted by the PUNOs and presenting the consolidated report to the Steering Committee as well as to each of the Migration MPTF's contributors. - Preparing the Fund's final financial report including its closure notice. - Releasing funds as direct costs for the running of the FMU, based on Steering Committee's decisions.
 The Administrative Agent will annually notify the Steering Committee about the amounts used to that end. - Releasing funds for additional expenses that the Steering Committee may decide to allocate. - Providing tools for fund management to ensure transparency and accountability.